1985 Springfield Mall shooting: Perpetrator

-Sylvia Wynanda Seegrist was born on July 31, 1960, in Crum Lynne, Pennsylvania.
+Sylvia Wynanda Seegrist was born on July 3, 1960, in Alameda County, California.
 At Seegrist's trial, her mother Ruth testified that her daughter's paternal grandfather fondled and exposed himself in front of Sylvia when she was 8 years old, and that Ruth had not learned about the sexual abuse until Sylvia was 13.
 When the two discussed the abuse, Seegrist reportedly told her mother that she didn't know "how intimate our relationship was."

 Seegrist was first hospitalized at the age of sixteen, and was diagnosed with schizophrenia.
 Between 1976 and 1985, she was hospitalized 15 times and, upon each discharge, psychiatrists diagnosed that she no longer posed a risk to herself or others.
+In summer 1981, while hospitalized at an outpatient clinic, Seegrist injured a female counsellor by stabbing her in the back with a paring knife.
+She was not criminally charged and instead sent to a rehabilitation program.
+In another incident, Seegrist non-fatally strangled her mother Ruth.
+While on outpatient release, Seegrist's mother once found a gun in her daughter's room and when confronted, Seegrist stated that she had planned to use it to kill both her parents and herself.
+Ruth Seegrist stated that her daughter regularly made suicide threats and once explicitly stated "Someday before I kill myself, I'll bring some people down with me".

 In 1984, Seegrist enlisted in the U.S. Army.
-During training, she faced harassment from her drill sergeant and other members of her platoon, who assumed she was a lesbian; they set her up on a prank date and made her the target of many jokes thereafter.
+During training, she faced harassment from her drill sergeant and other members of her platoon.
 She was discharged from the Army after two months in 1985.

-In summer 1981, while hospitalized at an outpatient clinic, Seegrist injured a female counsellor by stabbing her in the back with a paring knife.
-She was not criminally charged and instead sent to a rehabilitation program.
+At the time of the shooting, she was a resident of Crum Lynne, Pennsylvania.

 Seegrist spent a good deal of time at the Springfield Mall, harassing customers and making statements about how "good" other spree killings were, such as the 1984 San Ysidro McDonald's massacre.
-As Seegrist was known to loiter around the mall wearing combat fatigues, merchants nicknamed her "Ms. Rambo", which she disliked.
+Seegrist was known to loiter around the mall wearing combat fatigues in imitation of James Huberty, the perpetrator in the San Ysidro shooting, for which merchants nicknamed her "Ms. Rambo", which she disliked.
 A pharmacist recalled that she regularly came in to fill her prescription and acted aggressively when the store refused to take an outdated order.
 An instructor at the fitness club said "she hated everyone and would often talk about shooting and killing people".
 At other times, Seegrist ranted about the energy crisis, nuclear power, and famine.

 Seegrist's behavior was so disconcerting that clerks at the local K-Mart in neighboring Clifton Heights told her they had no rifles in stock when she tried to purchase one from them.
 She eventually purchased a Ruger 10/22 at another store.
 A few hours before the shooting, Seegrist's mother begged her daughter to voluntarily commit herself to psychiatric treatment, which Seegrist refused to do.